Exact crystalline solution for a one-dimensional few-boson system with point interaction: The lowest state of a Bose crystal: basic models

-However, we have found above that, for a 1D system of spinless point bosons, WF of the ideal crystal has nodes.
-The structure of WFs of a crystal for $N=2; 3$ shows that, in the thermodynamic limit ($N, L\rightarrow\infty$, $N/L=const$), the exact WF of the ideal 1D crystal with the zero BCs is, apparently, quite close to the function
+Ans\"{a}tze (\ref{god-7})--(\ref{1-14}) describe crystalline states corresponding to the genuine (nodeless) GS of the Bose system.
+In 2D and 3D cases, a nodeless crystalline solution is seemingly possible for any reasonable interatomic potential: non-point or point-like.
+However, for a 1D system the nodeless solutions (\ref{god-7})--(\ref{1-14}) are possible only for a non-point potential.
+Indeed, we have found above (Sect.
+2) for the 1D system of spinless point bosons that the WF of the ideal crystal indispensably has nodes.
+The structure of the WFs of the crystal for $N=2; 3$ shows that, in the thermodynamic limit ($N, L\rightarrow\infty$, $N/L=const$), the exact WF of the ideal 1D crystal with the zero BCs is, seemingly, quite close to the function

-where $k_{c}=N\pi/L=\pi/a$, $a$ is the period of the lattice, and $S_{0}$ is equal to the sum of a two-particle term $\frac{1}{2}\sum_{p,j}^{p \neq j}S_{2}(x_{p}-x_{j})$ and the many-particle correlation corrections.
+where $k_{c}=N\pi/L=\pi/a$, $a$ is the period of the lattice, and $S_{0}$ is equal to the sum of a two-particle term $\sum_{p<l}S_{2}(x_{p}-x_{l})$ and the many-particle correlation corrections.
 The function $S_{c}(x_{1}, \ldots, x_{N})$ is unknown and can be found from the Schr\"{o}dinger equation.
 The product of sines in (\ref{c-z}) directly sets the crystal lattice.